MU tests 1,319 students for COVID-19; 11 positive so far

 As thousands of MU students return to Columbia, MU is requiring all those living in campus housing to get tested for COVID-19.

-As sof Monday, MU had tested 1,319 students, according to an email from MU spokesperson Christian Basi.
+As of Monday, MU had tested 1,319 students, according to an email from MU spokesperson Christian Basi.
 Of those, 11 tests were positive, he said.

 At of the start of the 2020 fall semester, 30,849 students were enrolled at MU.
 The university did not require testing for the fall semester.